-The Galaxy Buds are the latest truly wireless earbuds from Samsung, and while they don't have as many features as previous company offerings, they're still worth a look at this lower price point.
-The Galaxy Buds are smaller and more lightweight, get better battery life, and deliver really good sound considering their small size.
+The Galaxy Buds aren't the latest and greatest anymore and don't have as many features as previous company offerings, but they're still worth a look at this lower price point.
+The Galaxy Buds are small and lightweight, have decent battery life, and deliver good sound considering their small size.

 Want wireless charging and USB-C wired charging?
-The Anker Soundcore Liberty 2 Pro fits the description well.
-In addition, you'll get 8 hours of battery life on the buds end, with an additional 3 full charges on the charging case, netting you a total of 32 hours of juice between the buds and case.
-In terms of comfort, they're super comfy and they use a custom equalizer to tune the sound to your ears specifically.
+Anker's Soundcore Liberty 2 Pro fits the description well.
+You'll get eight hours of battery life on the buds' end, with an additional three full charges on the charging case, netting you a total of 32 hours of juice.
+In terms of comfort, they're super comfy and use a custom equalizer to tune the sound to your ears specifically.

 What would I choose?

-Over the past year or two, a ton of headphone manufacturers have began adding support for USB-C charging in their devices.
+Over the past year or two, a ton of headphone manufacturers have begun adding support for USB-C charging in their devices.
 There are a few outliers out there still choosing to use Micro-USB instead of USB-C, but that number is quickly falling.

-If you're looking for earbuds, the Samsung Galaxy Buds are an equally great pick.
-They offers great sound quality and comfort, and battery life is decent.
-Battery is the worst part and they only get an additional seven hours of listening time with the included charging case.
-On the bright side, the Galaxy Buds charge over USB-C and have support for Qi wireless charging, which adds to their values considering the price.
+If you're looking for earbuds, the Samsung Galaxy Buds+ are an equally great pick.
+They offer great sound quality, comfort, and long battery life.
+The Galaxy Buds+ charge over USB-C and have support for Qi wireless charging, which adds to their values considering the price.

 If you want a closer look at our favorite wireless headphones — regardless of whether they charge over USB-C — check out our best wireless headphones guide.